 For further information on Fife Council's specific Financial Harm strategy, please click on the following link.
-(Currently under review).

 Harm Settings

 Harm in care homes and other residential settings

 The Scottish Government has included harm in care settings as one of their key themes to focus on following the introduction of the Adult Support and Protection (Scotland) Act 2007.